bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Sergi Delgado: 00:09:18

-At some point, when I finished the PhD, I got the opportunity to go to work at UCL, that's where that paper started, with Sarah McGill, and they were doing, they were quite focused on privacy, right?
+At some point, when I finished the PhD, I got the opportunity to go to work at UCL, that's where that paper started, with Sarah Meiklejohn, and they were doing, they were quite focused on privacy, right?
 They are pretty well known for some of the chain analysis stuff.
 So like some chain analysis actually was built based on one of the papers from Sarah back in 2014, 2015, or I don't even remember anymore.
 But they are like quite privacy focused, right?